Contemplative Arts Festival of Saskatoon

 “Walking in” is a time to let go of all that keeps us from connecting more deeply with the Spirit – releasing the thoughts and illusions that might inhibit and distract us from connecting with the sacred.

-The Centre is the place where we come to the centre of ourselves – a place within us where we meet the Divine, a place where the Spirit connects to our spirit.
+The Centre is the place where we come to the centre of ourselves – a place where the Spirit connects to our spirit.
 It can be a place of prayer or meditation as we sit or stand with the Spirit asking our questions, offering ourselves, and seeking guidance.

 “Walking out” is a time to reflect on how we will integrate our experience of being at the centre into our daily living.